InnocentusLime/innocentusLime.github.io/content/blog/quadjam_devlog_1.md

 }
 ```

-You can actually see that it is not quite a plain-data component, unlike what I said.
+You can actually see that it is not quite a plain-data component, despite what I said.
 The past me didn't think that it would be a huge problem, but that decision came to bite
 me later.
 I will not dwelve into the design problems in this post though.

 What I also did is add a quite complex singleton component called `PhysicsState`.
 At first
 it looked like a good idea, because that allowed to do nice clean calls like `physics.any_collisions`
 to test if something collided with a shape.
-However, that was pretty much it.
-It was all
+However, that is where all the benefits of
-the benefits I could reap from going against "keep everything plain data" approach.
-And it
-was yet another footgun waiting to go off.
+going against the "plain-data" rule ended.

 ```rust
 pub struct PhysicsState {